 11. Punggol Waterway Park

-The Punggol Park Connector is a lovely easy stretch of cycle path that’s admittedly better for cycling than hiking, but families with younger kids will appreciate it no matter your preferred activity.
+The Punggol Park Connector is a lovely easy stretch of cycle path that’s admittedly better for cycling than hiking or trekking, but families with younger kids will appreciate it no matter your preferred activity.
 The hiking route around the Punggol promenade is pretty doable at 4.2km with great views of nature and the manmade waterway.
 You can then take the kids over to play at the water playground and sand play or grab a bite to eat at the many restaurants around Punggol Promenade!

-Hiking level: Easy and very stroller-friendly.
+Hiking trail difficulty level: Easy and very stroller-friendly.

 Keep reading for our Guide to Punggol with Kids!